top of page

 What was your favorite activity to do together?

-Was your pet friends with fellow animals?
+Was your pet friends with any other animals?
 What were some of those relationships like?

 Where was your pet's favorite place to sleep?